 Automations can calculate and update entity content and values:

-Each automation is sandboxed to the entity it belongs to — it can only read and write fields on that entity.
-Automations cannot access other entities, external systems, or the wider platform.
+Each automation is sandboxed to the entity it belongs to — it can read fields on the current entity and any referenced entities, but can only write to the current entity.
+Automations cannot access external systems or the wider platform.
 They are version-controlled through change sets and tracked in the audit trail like any other configuration change.

 Field name access